apache/pulsar/site/docs/1.18/getting-started/ConceptsAndArchitecture.md

 - architecture
 ---

-{% popover Pulsar %} is a multi-tenant, high-performance solution for server-to-server messaging originally developed by [Yahoo](http://yahoo.github.io/) and now under the stewardship of the [Apache Foundation](https://www.apache.org/).
+{% popover Pulsar %} is a multi-tenant, high-performance solution for server-to-server messaging originally developed by [Yahoo](http://yahoo.github.io/) and now under the stewardship of the [Apache Software Foundation](https://www.apache.org/).

 Pulsar's key features include: